Primary battle between newcomer Rachel Dix versus 20yr incumbent Al Novstrup. This years’ Tobin v. Qualm contest?

 As opposed to being more independent, in the last several elections Novstrup has allied himself closely with his running mates, Carl Perry and Kaleb Weis (and before the change-over in District with Drew Dennert) in more of a team approach to campaigning.
 This approach, while it made campaigning cheaper at the time, did not do him any good in the long run as it melded him with the pack, transferring their negatives to him by association and really removing his individuality.

 Because, really.. is Carl Perry viewed by his constituents as a distinctive leader in the House?
 Probably not.
 Kaleb Weis has not been able to pass a single bill in 4 years, and probably has a dimmer view, with people questioning if he eats crayons.
-Now when Al needs to be his own individual, as one person quipped to me about the current team of District 3 legislators, the comment was that when you look at the them, your impression is that they’re pale, stale, and male.
+Now when Al needs to be his own individual, as one person quipped to me about the current team of District 3 legislators, the comment was that when you look at the group of them, your impression is that they’re pale, stale, and male.
 Ouch.

 Dix might be a newcomer to politics, but as her opponent has focused on building his Thunder Road business in Sioux Falls (which is a great facility, BTW), Dix has been working in the community and volunteering with organizations in Aberdeen.
 Arguably, she’s a more active and visible day to day presence in Aberdeen, which shows with her tremendous fundraising prowess.